auth0/docs/articles/security/token-exp.md

 ---
-decription: Lists the expiration of different types of tokens that are referenced in Auth0 documentation.
+description: Lists the expiration of different types of tokens that are referenced in Auth0 documentation.
 ---

 # Token Expiration